-Our travels through North America, Central America, Europe, and Asia these last two years have shown us so many sustainable tourism examples.
+Our travels through North America, Central America, Europe, and Asia these last few years have shown us so many sustainable tourism examples.
 We’ve changed the way we plan our travels, the items we pack, and the activities that we do to be more sustainably-minded when we travel.
 And now we want to share our sustainable travel tips to help other families do the same.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

 What exactly is sustainable and responsible tourism?
 At its most basic, sustainable travel is traveling in a way that helps preserve the environment and cultures for the future.
 For travelers, this means making as minimal an impact as possible on the places we visit.
 This also means doing activities that focus on supporting the local economy and preserving local traditions and customs.

 In the last few years, we’ve been trying to put this travel philosophy into practice.
 We’re not always successful at it.
 But the thing about sustainable travel is that there’s not always a clear cut answer.
 Some locally run businesses are unfortunately not that good at being environmentally friendly.
 Or you could be taking a cultural tour, only to find out that it’s owned and operated by foreigners.

 There is a lot of gray area in trying to travel responsibly, and many of the articles sharing sustainable travel tips forget to mention that.
 At the end of the day, we all do what we can to make sure that the things we do as travelers today can still be enjoyed by future travelers tomorrow.